mmbman/Katagiri/1984-03-21-Mindfulness-Talk-1.md

 > Yet the attainment of this observation has already been actualized...

 What is *real* observation?
 Real observation is constantly being *with* the process of meditation, doing zazen.
-The idea of observation is to see something in the distance; that is [what we usually call] observation.
-That’s why we have to observe something closely or discern something in the distance, but that’s not real discernment.
+But the idea of observation is to see something in the distance; that is [what we usually call] observation.
+That’s why we have to observe something closely or discern something in the distance; but that’s not real discernment.
 Real discernment or observation is to be constantly *with* it.

 For instance, fires.
 You should observe fire, you should discern fire.
-[Seeing] the fire in the distance, [you are] always thinking, “it is fire, it is fire” – analyzing, synthesizing – but it doesn’t make sense for you, because fire doesn’t burn your body or your mind.
+[When] you see the fire in the distance, [you are] always thinking, “it is fire, it is fire” – analyzing, synthesizing – but it doesn’t make sense for you, because the fire doesn’t burn your body or your mind.
 So what is real discernment or real observation of fire?
 Put your hand in the fire.
-Immediately, you can observe [it].
-[That is] real observation.
+Immediately, you can observe *real* observations.

-If you observe the human body as Buddha, it is actually no observation – but observation has already been actualized.
-So this is the total picture of the real reality you live in.
+If you observe the human body as Buddha, it is actually no observation, but observation has already been actualized.
+This is the total picture of the real reality you live in.
 That’s why Dogen Zenji says, “Yet the attainment of this observation has already been actualized.”

-> ... so we should know that it is gained through detachment.

-[or literally,]

 > ... so you should know that it is attainment of jumping-around-ness or living-ness.

-What is the observation you have already actualized?
-It is nothing but the jumping around.
-That means, just activity.
+What is the observation [that has] already been actualized?
+It is nothing but the jumping around; just activity.
 Just bubbles coming up constantly; just like energies gushing out.
-Like a spring gushing out from the ground; constantly coming up.
+Like a spring gushing out from the ground, constantly coming up.
 That means nothing but the process, nothing but the practice, nothing but activity, constantly there.

 That’s why he says, “so you should know that it is attainment of jumping-around-ness”.
 That means *transcend*.
 We say transcend, but we don’t understand it.
 What does *transcendent* mean?
-It is not [that] you should keep away from [something, going] to something else; that’s not transcendent.
+It is not that you should keep away from [something, going] to something else; that’s not transcendent.
 It is that you are always there, but there is no place [for] you or your object.
 You are sick, but you are always right in the middle of sickness, [so] no trace of sickness is left; that is called transcendent.
 It’s not to escape from sickness.
-You have to [be] watching constantly, just like spring water coming up.
+You have to really [be] watching constantly, just like spring water coming up.
 So that’s why it says it like this here.

 ##### 14:39

 > The attainment of observation lies in such daily activities as sweeping the grounds and wiping the floors.

-That is coming from a koan in the Book of Equanimity (Case 21).
+That is coming from a koan (Case 21) in the Book of Equanimity.
 Tenshin Sensei gave us that story in his last talk.
 [It is a conversation] between Dogo Zenji and Ungan Zenji; Ungan and Dogo are in the relation of dharma brothers.

 Ungan was sweeping the temple grounds.
 Dogo passed by, and said, “You are at the heart of it.
 You are working very hard, aren’t you?”
 So Ungan said, “There is one person who doesn’t know how hard he is working.”

 So completely beyond hard or easy, there is another person here.
 Apparently, [Ungan] is working hard, but on the other hand, Ungan says, you have to see another person who doesn’t work hard.

-Then Dogo Zenji says, “If so, that is a second moon.”
+Then Dogo Zenji said, “If so, that is a second moon.”
 That means the dualistic world.
 You want to say there is a person who is working hard, or there is another person who doesn’t work hard –  [so] you want to say [something in] the dualistic world.

 And then Ungan lifted the broom and said, “Which moon [sees] this?”

 That is the whole story.
-That’s why it says, “The attainment of observation lies in such daily activities as sweeping the grounds and wiping the floors.”
+That’s why here it says, “The attainment of observation lies in such daily activities as sweeping the grounds and wiping the floors.”

 ##### 17:10

-[Dogen also says,]

-> Because of sweeping the grounds with “which moon?” or sweeping the grounds and wiping the floor with “the second moon,” there is suchness of the entire great earth.
+> Because of sweeping the grounds with “which moon?” ...

-Lifting the broom and then saying, “which moon?”: Like the truth, or hard work, or not hard work.
+Like the truth, or hard work, or not hard work.
 Which moon?

-“Or sweeping the grounds and wiping the floor with ‘the second moon’”: “The second moon” means, if you yawn, your zazen becomes yawning zazen.
+> ... or sweeping the grounds and wiping the floor with “the second moon” ...

+“The second moon” means, if you yawn, your zazen becomes yawning zazen.
 If you sleep, zazen becomes sleeping zazen.
 If you chase after thought, your zazen is also sleeping zazen – thinking zazen.
 Zazen is exactly one, connected with the whole universe.
 You cannot pin down what the zazen is.
 Do you do zazen, or is zazen helping your life?
 No. Real zazen is walking together with the whole universe.
 But it appears in many ways.
 If you yawn: yawn zazen.
 If you feel bored: bored zazen.
 Many zazens appear.
 Those are second moons.

 “Which moon?” means you have to do it, just do it.
 Just do it.
 But on the other hand, if you see it, there is a second moon: sleeping zazen, yawning zazen, bored zazen.
 You can see the many moons.
 Those are the second moons, the dualistic world.
 That makes you confused: what is *real* zazen?
 But all you have to do is just do zazen.
 That zazen is what?
 You do zazen with which moon?
 Sleeping zazen?
 No. Or Enlightenment zazen?
 No way! *[He chuckles.]* Or [doing] zazen?
-No, you cannot say so.
+No, you cannot say that.
 So finally the zazen you do is *what*?
 What is that?
 What kind of things do you do zazen with?
 Your human body?
 Or Buddha? *Nothing*.
 Just sit.

 That is Ungan holding the broom and saying, “Which moon sees this?”

-##### 20:10

 And finally, Dogen Zenji says,

-> The attainment of observation is suchness of the entire universe.
+> ... the attainment of observation is suchness of the entire universe.

 Doing zazen is exactly suchness, the vastness of the entire whole world.
 [It’s] not suchness of your tiny human world; what you do in zazen is exactly manifesting the vastness of the entire whole world.
-You don’t know.
-There is no observation, and no bodies.
+You don’t know; there is no observation, and no bodies.
 But, zazen is clear – exactly like sleep.
 If you sleep, you cannot perceive sleep, so no object.
 If there is no object, no subject.
 So *who* sleeps?
 You don’t know.
 But you sleep, clearly.
 So second moon, third moon is there.
 But practically, all you have to do is, lift your broom.
 And then, you have to say, “You sweep with which moon?”

 Just sweep.